thegooddocsproject/templates/base/base-guide.md

 ## What’s next

+{Template author tip: Most `doctypes` should provide links to help a document author find related topics and next steps.}

 This section is optional.

-{Template author tip: Most `doctypes` should provide links to help a document author find related topics and next steps.}

-{Tip:

-* This section is optional.
-* Think about the persona(s) of your reader, and consider what they might want to know next.
+Think about the persona(s) of your reader, and consider what they might want to know next.

-* Provide one to four links to more information.
+Provide one to four links to more information.
 Links should be a logical next step to what has already been read.
   * Don't overwhelm your reader with too many choices.
-Just select the one link for the most likely next steps.
+Just select the one link per option for the most likely next steps.
   * Consider {next steps, similar concepts, background theory}.

-}

 ## Revision history